Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## Getting Started

-To explore our project and start reading the summaries, visit our GitHub repository.
-We welcome feedback and contributions to help expand our coverage and improve our translations.

 To run the scraper and generate an index.html to the console do the following:
 * ```git clone``` this repo
 * ```cd``` to the project folder